-IV.
-Internet Privacy
+V. Internet Privacy

 Information automatically collected upon visiting Graco websites includes the internet protocol (IP) address of the user, the date and time of visit, what pages were visited, what page the user visited immediately before visiting the Graco website, and whether the user is a return visitor.
 This information is used to measure the number of visitors to different sections within the Graco websites, to provide the user with a more customized experience, and to help drive improvements for the Graco websites.
 “Cookies,” which are small data files that are stored on a user’s computer for record keeping purposes, are used in public areas of the Graco websites.
 Most web browsers are set to accept cookies by default.
 If users prefer, they can usually choose to set their browsers to remove and reject cookies.
 In some cases, removing or rejecting cookies may affect certain features or services on the Graco websites.
 Cookies are enabled in the Graco Extranet Distributor Information (GEDI), Customer Inquiry System (CIS) and Sales Inquiry System (SIS) areas of the websites and may be required in order to use certain password protected portions of the websites.
 Additional information is available in the GEDI, CIS and SIS policies.

 Individuals may choose to send Graco personally identifiable information (such as their name, address, e-mail address and telephone number) when requesting information on-line from Graco.
 This personal information is used in order to assist Graco in gathering the information requested and responding to the request.
 Information provided in this manner may be viewed by various individuals, depending on the nature of the request.
 In limited circumstances, including requests via subpoena, Graco may be required by law to disclose this personal information.
 If you do not want this information collected, please do not submit it to Graco.
-If you have already submitted this information on-line and have changed your mind, please contact Graco at the address or e-mail address provided in the section entitled “Enforcement” above.
+If you have already submitted this information on-line and have changed your mind, please contact Graco at the address or e-mail address provided in the section entitled “Recourse, Enforcement and Liability” above.

 Graco websites may contain links to third party websites or third party websites may have linked to Graco websites.
 Graco has no control over third party websites and assumes no responsibility for the content or the privacy policies and practices on those websites.
 This Policy will not apply to those websites.
 Therefore, Graco encourages all users to read the privacy statements of those websites as their privacy practices may differ from those of Graco.